rickhowe/wrapwidth/README.md

 `foldcolumn`, `tabstop`) as well as the change of text and window width, which affect the way the text is visually displayed.

+If a file is big and not necessary to visually wrap all lines at the same column, it is possible to specify a range to set *wrapwidth* lines.

-If `list` is on, an "extends" character specified in `listchars` is shown instead of a blank space.
+When `list` is on, an "extends" character specified in `listchars` is shown at the wrap column in the virtual spaces.

 Note that the inline **virtual-text** feature has been implemented in vim post-9.0 patches and nvim 0.10.0.

 #### Command

-* `:Wrapwidth N`
+* `:[range]Wrapwidth N`
-  * Set a *wrapwidth* at the N-th column in the current window.
+  * Set a *wrapwidth* at the N-th column in the current buffer.
 A longer line will be visually wrapped at that column and continued to the next screen line.
+It is possible to specify *wrapwidth* lines in `[range]` (default: all lines) in a buffer.
     - N > 0: a text width from left edge of a text, like `textwidth`
     - N < 0: a wrap margin from right edge of a window, like `wrapmargin`
     - N = 0: disables the *wrapwidth*